igongora/UIDropDown/README.md

 ![](ddgif.gif)

 # Overview
-UIDropDown allows you to pick an option in a beautiful table just like dropdowns in web.
+UIDropDown allows you to pick an option in a table just like dropdowns in web.
 It contains 3 differents animations to present the options table and can be modified in many ways.

 ## Installation